AtlantaBlack/artist-alley/README.md

 ---

 No need to clone or download the repo.
 Simply head on over to the application's page and create an account!
+(Though Heroku is a bit finnicky, so we recommend cloning to play around with the site offline for yourself to test things out!)

 In order to experience Artist Alley, a user must first sign up for an account.